 Waste steel is melted down with iron ore and limestone.
 The molten metal is poured into moulds, cooled and then chopped into blocks ready to be used again for new cans, cars, buildings and so much more.

 Glass bottles and jars are first screened to remove anything which isn’t glass, before being crushed (and screened again) or melted.
 Most glass is remoulded to create new glass bottles and jars.
 Finely crushed glass is also used widely in the building industry for road surfaces and decorative finishes, as it has similar properties to sand.
 It can also be used for golf bunkers.

 Textiles are checked by hand and separated by material type and quality.
 Any clothes which can be reused are exported to developing countries where they are sold or distributed.
 Textiles which are not suitable for reuse are shredded to make wiping rags, felt and packaging material.
 Woollen garments are often pulled to make new yarn.
 Similar to what your nan used to do, but on a more industrial scale.

-Garden waste is composted and turned into soil improver, which you can then buy at your local Reuse and Recycling Centre.
-Or you can help your own garden grow by composting your garden waste at home.
+Garden waste is composted and turned into soil improver, or you can help your own garden grow by composting your garden waste at home.

 Waste oil is refined and used in industry, and the cooking oil which is collected at Reuse and Recycling Centres is also recycled into the green fuel LF100 which powers electricity generators, giving back electricity to the National Grid.
 Double win.